kedacore/http-add-on/docs/walkthrough.md

 ### Routing to the Right `Service`

-As said above, you need to route your HTTP traffic to the `Service` that the add-on has created.
+As said above, you need to route your HTTP traffic to the `Service` that the add-on has created during the installation.
 If you have existing systems - like an ingress controller - you'll need to anticipate the name of these created `Service`s.
 Each one will be named consistently like so, in the same namespace as the `HTTPScaledObject` and your application (i.e. `$NAMESPACE`):

 ```console
 keda-add-ons-http-interceptor-proxy
 ```

->This is installed by the [Helm chart](https://github.com/kedacore/charts/tree/master/http-add-on) as a `ClusterIP` `Service` by default.
+> This is installed by the [Helm chart](https://github.com/kedacore/charts/tree/master/http-add-on) as a `ClusterIP` `Service` by default.

 #### Installing and Using the [ingress-nginx](https://kubernetes.github.io/ingress-nginx/deploy/#using-helm) Ingress Controller